bw-math/bw-math/source/assignments/projects/02_GRAPHING_II.rst

 7. Answer the following question in your :ref:`python_docstring`: Based on the IQR rule, are there any possible outliers in this dataset?

+8. Write a few sentences describing Cavendish's distribution of data.
+Use sample statistics to describe the center of the distribution, the shape of the distribution and the variability of the distribution.

-8. The actual value of the density of the Earth, according to the best estimates we have today, is :math:`5.515 \frac{g}{cm^2}`.
+9. The actual value of the density of the Earth, according to the best estimates we have today, is :math:`5.515 \frac{g}{cm^2}`.
 Use this information to answer the following questions in the body of your :ref:`python_docstring`: What is the percent error of Cavendish's estimate with respect to the actual value?

 Comparative Analysis
 --------------------